Thursday, December 1, 2011

 Later, on January 27, 1980, it was created the 100-percent government-owned Kuwait Petroleum Corporation (K.P.C.), which is Kuwait's national oil company.
 It's based in Kuwait City, and it's an umbrella company incorporating several fully owned subsidiaries.
 K.P.C. manages domestic and foreign oil and gas reserves.
 Some of its subsidiaries, like K.N.P.C.
 (Kuwait National Petroleum Company), Petrochemicals Industry Company (P.I.C.) and Kuwait Oil Company (K.O.C.)[xi] had been created in the 1960s by the state together with private investors.
 By 1980, thanks to Law No. 6 of 1980 (establishing K.P.C.) they all were transferred to K.P.C.'s full ownership.

-Finally, in 1986 the Ministry of Oil was established as separate from the Ministry of Commerce and Industry, and it started to have policy-making powers in conjunction with S.P.C.
+Finally, in 1986 the Ministry of Oil was established as separate from the Ministry of Commerce and Industry, and it started to have policy-making powers in conjunction with the S.P.C.
 In specific, since then, the minister has been given a supervisory role over all public institutions related to the oil and gas sectors.

 1.5.
 Recent Years' Attempts Aimed at Reversing the Complete Nationalization of the Energy Sector (Oil and Gas)—The Kuwait Project

 Thanks to the nationalizations of natural gas in 1971 and of oil in 1975, Kuwait's energy sector was totally nationalized, and no I.O.C. was allowed to operate in the country any longer.
-During the nationalization period, the only I.O.C. that had (and still runs this activity today) business relations with Kuwait was America's Chevron, which had operations onshore in the so-called partitioned neutral zone between Kuwait and Saudi Arabia.
+During the nationalization period, the only I.O.C. that had (and still runs this activity today) business relations with Kuwait was the US Chevron, which had operations onshore in the so-called partitioned neutral zone between Kuwait and Saudi Arabia.

 BACCI-Kuwait-Oil-and-Gas-Contractual-Framework-and-the-Development-of-a-Modern-Natural-Gas-Industry-5-Dec-2011